-For more, see “Rogue Brooklyn Prosecutor Could Soon Face a Day of Reckoning” by Theodore Hamm.
+For more, see “Rogue Brooklyn Prosecutor Could Soon Face a Day of Reckoning” and NYS’s Top Court Gives Prosecutors Green Light to Conceal Evidence From Defendants by Theodore Hamm.

 This past February a New York appeals court unanimously overturned the conviction of John Giuca, citing prosecutorial misconduct during a high-profile 2005 Brooklyn trial for the murder of 19-year-old college student Mark Fisher.
 Despite recantations by three of the four witnesses who directly implicated Giuca in Fisher’s death, newly elected DA Eric Gonzalez is planning a retrial (currently scheduled for May 1).
 A full understanding of the case requires a journey into Brooklyn’s not-so-distant past when Joe Hynes was DA and the Post and Daily News still drove the local news cycle.
 The tabloids may have diminished in influence, but Hynes’ dubious legacy endures.